Lucilio Vanini: Thought

-Since Vanini in his works obscured his ideas, a typical ploy at the time to avoid serious conflicts with the religious and political authorities, the interpretation of his thought is difficult.
+Since Vanini, in his works, obscured his ideas, a typical ploy at the time to avoid serious conflicts with the religious and political authorities, the interpretation of his thought is difficult.
 However, in the history of philosophy, he has the image of an unbeliever or even an atheist.
-Considered as one of the fathers of libertinism, he was regarded as a lost soul by conventional Christians, despite having written a defense of the Council of Trent.
+Considered as one of the fathers of libertinism, he was regarded as a lost soul by conventional Christians, despite having written a defence of the Council of Trent.

-To understand the origins of Vanini's thought one has to look to his cultural background, which was fairly typical of the Renaissance, with a prevalence of elements of Averroistic Aristotelianism but with strong elements of mysticism and Neo-Platonism.
+To understand the origins of Vanini's thought, one has to look to his cultural background, which was fairly typical of the Renaissance, with a prevalence of elements of Averroistic Aristotelianism but with strong elements of mysticism and Neo-Platonism.
 On the other hand, he drew from Nicholas of Cusa typical pantheistic elements, similar to those which are also found in Giordano Bruno, but more materialistic.
-His world view was based on the eternity of matter, and of a God in nature as a "force" that shapes, orders and directs.
+His worldview was based on the eternity of matter, and of a God in nature as a "force" that shapes, orders and directs.
 All forms of life, he thought, had originated spontaneously from the earth itself as their creator.

 Vanini was considered an atheist, but his first work, published in Lyon in 1615, Amphitheatrum, indicates otherwise.
-As a precursor of libertinism there are many elements that make his teaching close to the thought of the unknown author of the Treatise of the Three Impostors, also a pantheist.
+As a precursor of libertinism, there are many elements that make his teaching close to the thought of the unknown author of the Treatise of the Three Impostors, also a pantheist.
 Vanini thought in fact that the creators of the three monotheistic religions, Moses, Jesus and Muhammad, were nothing but impostors.

 In De Admirandis are found themes from Amphitheatrum, with refinements and developments that make it his masterpiece and the summary of his philosophy.
 Denying creation from nothing and the immortality of the soul, he saw God in Nature as its driving force and vital force, both eternal.
 The stars of heaven he considered a kind of intermediary between God and Nature.
 The true religion is therefore a "religion of Nature" that does not deny God but considers Him a spirit-force.

-The thought of Vanini is quite fragmented and also reflects the complexity of its origins, as he was a religious figure, a naturalist, but also a doctor and in part a magician.
-What characterizes the prose is the vehemently anti-clerical sentiment.
+The thought of Vanini is quite fragmented and also reflects the complexity of its origins, as he was a religious figure, a naturalist, but also a doctor and, in part, a magician.
+What characterises the prose is the vehemently anti-clerical sentiment.
 Among the original aspects of his thinking there is a kind of anticipation of Darwinism, because, after a first half in which he argues that the animal species arise by spontaneous generation from the earth, in the second part he seems convinced that they can be transformed into each other and that man comes from "animals related to man, such as the Barbary apes, the monkeys and apes in general".